jnqnfe/gong/lib/README.md

 ## Usage

-Add it as a dependency in your project's `Cargo.toml`:
+Add it as a dependency in your project’s `Cargo.toml`:

 ```toml
 [dependencies]